Tooba12322/RTL_Designs/README.md

 2. Digital PLL: Design a Phase-Locked Loop (PLL) that locks the output frequency to the input reference frequency with adjustable phase and frequency.
 3. Cache Memory: Design a 4-way set-associative cache with a 16-entry cache size and implement cache read and write policies.
 4. Floating-Point Unit: Create a basic floating-point arithmetic unit that supports addition and subtraction operations.
-5. DMA Controller: Design a Direct Memory Access (DMA) controller that can transfer data between memory and peripherals without CPU intervention.
+5. Cyclic Redundancy Check (CRC): Create a module that computes a CRC for error detection in data transmission.
-6. Cyclic Redundancy Check (CRC): Create a module that computes a CRC for error detection in data transmission.
+6. Log2 function calculator
 7. Floating-Point Multiplication: Implement a floating-point multiplier that supports IEEE 754 single-precision floating-point format.
 8. Configurable Logic Block (CLB): Create a configurable logic block with a flexible interconnect network that can be used to implement various combinational and sequential logic.
 9. Error Detection and Correction (ECC): Create an ECC module that detects and corrects single-bit errors in memory.